OH Consultant

 Hazards identified

-3 hazards covered, sorted by priority.
+7 hazards covered, sorted by priority.

-Silicosis, lung cancer, irreversible respiratory disease
+Silicosis, lung cancer, COPD, autoimmune disease; irreversible occupational lung disease and accelerated mortality risk

 Control measures